Overview

 Average number of webinar attendees per quarter

 Webinar attendance increased across every quarter of 2025 compared to the same periods in 2024.
-Q4 saw the biggest YOY change, with an average of 254 attendees per webinar, compared to 219 the previous year.
+Q4 saw the largest YOY change, with an average of 254 attendees per webinar, up from 219 the previous year.

-As demand for webinars continues to rise, marketers have an opportunity to capture and nurture high-intent audiences with educational and engaging content.
+As demand for webinars continues to rise, marketers have an opportunity to capture and nurture high-intent audiences with engaging, educational content.
 By delivering targeted experiences and leveraging interactive features, marketers can not only attract more attendees but also drive conversions and long-term retention.

 Most popular webinar viewing formats

 Despite live webinars being the most popular format in 2025, with 67% of attendees joining live, on-demand formats also saw significant engagement.
-43% of attendees chose to watch on-demand webinars, demonstrating the value of the ‘anywhere, anytime’ webinar experience.
+Forty-three percent of attendees chose to watch on-demand webinars, demonstrating the value of the “anywhere, anytime” webinar experience.

 The flexibility of on-demand webinars for audiences with busy schedules or time zone restraints continues to contribute to the format’s growing popularity.
-There has been a slow but steady increase in the proportion of attendees watching on-demand webinars, with a 1% rise each year from 2022 to 2025.
+There has been a slow but steady increase in the proportion of attendees watching on-demand webinars, with a 1% annual rise from 2022 to 2025.

 Webinars As a Source of Information for Purchase Decisions

 Webinars and on-demand content experiences play a key role in the buyer’s journey.
-Online resources such as these don’t just help educate and build awareness among audiences – they’re also vital for nurturing high-intent prospects into leads.
+Online resources like these don’t just educate and raise awareness among audiences — they’re also vital for nurturing high-intent prospects into leads.

 2025 saw buyers increasingly turning to webinars as a source of information for purchase decisions.
-Demo bookings rose by 73%, while there was a 49% increase in engagement with all calls-to-action (CTAs) per attendee.
+Demo bookings rose by 73%, while engagement with all calls-to-action (CTAs) per attendee increased by 49%.

-Marketers also gained insights into attendee purchase intent in real-time, with in-webinar engagement metrics surging over the past year.
-Attendees were more deeply engaged with material, as demonstrated by a significant 18% increase in webinar channel engagement reactions per attendee.
+Marketers also gained real-time insights into attendee purchase intent, with in-webinar engagement metrics surging over the past year.
+Attendees were more deeply engaged with the material, as demonstrated by a significant 18% increase in webinar channel engagement reactions per attendee.

 Far from being mere learning experiences, though, webinars proved their effectiveness as powerful conversion tools that drive immediate action.
 Some of the stand-out stats from our webinar benchmarks report include a 4X increase in meeting bookings during webinars and a 51% increase in live chat with sales teams.

 Real-time conversations can lead to quicker, more informed decision-making.
 The less friction buyers experience in their decision-making process, the more likely they are to continue on their path.
-This is why focusing on facilitating conversations as well as implementing standard CTAs can enhance the likelihood of closing a deal.
+This is why focusing on facilitating conversations and implementing standard CTAs can increase the likelihood of closing a deal.

 When it comes to on-demand content experiences, there’s still plenty marketers can do to nurture prospects without real-time interaction.
 Serving personalized content that’s relevant to their audience’s needs will help businesses capitalize on the increased appetite for on-demand content of all formats.

-In 2025, content hubs acted as a strong source of buying signals for marketers to use in their strategies.
-The average number of contact us requests per hub rose by 9%, while demo requests increased by 73% on average.
+In 2025, content hubs served as a strong source of buying signals for marketers to incorporate into their strategies.
+The average number of contact us requests per hub rose by 9%, while demo requests increased by 73%.

-Overall, these stats highlight how marketers not offering on-demand options and optimizing conversions will see reduced results from their webinars and content experiences.
+Overall, these stats highlight that marketers who don’t offer on-demand options and don’t optimize conversions will see reduced results from their webinars and content experiences.

 Audience Appetite for Rich Engagement Options Grows

 The most successful webinars are those that offer rich experiences where attendees feel truly immersed.
-Interactive tools and advanced follow-up features are what separate the format from traditional online meetings, and utilizing these effectively will result in deeper audience engagement.
+Interactive tools and advanced follow-up features are what set the format apart from traditional online meetings, and using them effectively will lead to deeper audience engagement.

 With each webinar producing over 300 individual interactions, they’re also a great way to generate valuable first-party data insights.